 Omri Ben-Shahar earned his PhD in Economics and SJD from Harvard in 1995 and his BA and LLB from the Hebrew University in 1990.
 Before coming to Chicago, he was the Kirkland & Ellis Professor of Law and Economics at the University of Michigan.
 Prior to that, he taught at Tel-Aviv University, was a member of Israel's Antitrust Court and clerked at the Supreme Court of Israel.
-He teaches contracts, sales, insurance Law, consumer law, e-commerce, food and drug law, law and economics, and game theory and the law.
-He writes in the fields of contract law and consumer protection.
+He teaches contracts, sales, trademark law, insurance law, consumer law, e-commerce, food law, law and economics, and game theory and the law.
+He writes primarily in the fields of contract law and consumer protection.
 He is the co-author of More Than You Wanted to Know: The Failure of Mandated Disclosure (Princeton 2014).
-Ben-Shahar is the Kearney Director of the Coase-Sandor Institute for Law and Economics, and the Editor of the Journal of Legal Studies.
-He is also the Co-Reporter with Oren Bar-Gill for the Restatement Third of Consumer Contracts.
+Ben-Shahar is the Kearney Director of the Coase-Sandor Institute for Law and Economics.
+He is the Co-Reporter for the American Law Institute’s Restatement of Consumer Contracts.
+He also writes a biweekly column for Forbes.

 Professor Ben-Shahar's personal site.